jspantheonlab/docker-wireguard-proxy/README.md

 The easiest way to get started is with `docker-compose` - see `docker-compose.yml` for an example.
 You can also just use `docker run` or any other way to run a docker container.
-Note that special capabilities are required, specifically `NET_ADMIN` and access to `/dev/net/tun` device.
+Note that special capabilities are required, specifically `NET_ADMIN` .

 ## Tags

 It's best to use `latest` if you can.
-Or you can use a specific version tag - tags are based on the OpenVPN version.
+Or you can use a specific version tag - tags are based on the Wireguard version.

 ### Mounts